Big Pigeon - Pottawattamie County, Iowa

 Dead Allied Paratrooper Near Hamminkeln

-The Ninth Army's Rhine Crossings
+The US Ninth Army's Rhine Crossings

 • The 30th Infantry Division started about 1 am using all three regiments as assault regiments.